brothersincode/virastar/README.md

 * `fix_misc_non_persian_chars`
-	- replace Arabic kaf and Yeh with its Persian equivalent
+	- replace Arabic kaf with its Persian equivalent
+	- replace Arabic/Urdu/Pushtu/Uyghur Yeh with its Persian equivalent
+	- replace Kurdish He with its Persian equivalent

+* `fix_punctuations`
+	- replace `%`, `,`, `;` with its Persian equivalent

 * `fix_question_mark`
 	- replace question marks with its Persian equivalent